-The table below reflects the amount of compensation payable to the CEO and each of Trex Company's other named executive officers in the event of termination following a change in control of such officer's employment, and in the case of Mr. Kaplan, termination of employment under certain conditions.
-The amounts shown assume that such termination was effective as of December 31, 2008 and thus includes amounts earned through such date.
-These figures are estimates of the amounts which would be paid to the officers upon their termination, which reflect only the value of SARs and restricted shares held by the officer that would have vested upon the change in control and termination of employment.
-The actual amounts to be paid can only be determined at the time of such executive officer's separation from Trex Company.
+The table below reflects the amount of compensation payable to the CEO and each of Trex Company's other named executive officers in the event of termination of such officer's employment (including termination by death or disability) and/or a change in control.
+The amounts shown assume that such termination and/or change in control was effective as of December 31, 2009.
+These figures are estimates of the amounts which would be paid to the officers upon their termination and/or a change-in-control.
+The actual amounts to be paid can only be determined at the time of such event.

-CHANGE IN CONTROL AND SEVERANCE COMPENSATION AS OF DECEMBER 31, 2008
+CHANGE IN CONTROL AND SEVERANCE COMPENSATION AS OF DECEMBER 31, 2009